1952 Glasspar G2

 Tritt finished his design and build of his first G2 in June, 1951 and it went on to debut at the November, 1951 Petersen Motorama in Los Angeles, California.
 But Glasspar was a leader.
 They sold a few complete cars but the remaining sales were to individuals or small companies that built their own sports cars using the Glasspar body.
 This approached influenced other manufacturers of the day and names such as Lancer, Woodill Wildfire, Victress, Allied, Meteor and many other “Undiscovered Classics” sports cars came to fruition.

 Back in the 50s, fiberglass was the “carbon-fiber” of its day.
 People flocked to car shows to see sports cars built from this material – and Detroit noticed.
 By 1953 GM had brought the fiberglass bodied Corvette to market and early in 1954 Kaiser brought the fiberglass Kaiser Darrin sports car out too.
 Produced from 1951 to 1955, approximately 100 Glasspar G2 sports cars were built and few restored examples remain.

-The 1952 Glasspar G2 on the field was restored by our Undiscovered Classics Team for Brian and Sue Ford of Christchurch, New Zealand.
+This 1952 Glasspar G2 was restored by our Undiscovered Classics Team for Brian and Sue Ford of Christchurch, New Zealand.